jclerc/bankin-scraper/README.md

 In a graphical way:
 ![chart](https://i.imgur.com/2FIyYHU.jpg)\
-_Left chart is on a linear scale, right chart on a logarithm one_
+_The left chart is on a linear scale, right chart on a logarithm one_

 So using anything between 8 to 16 tabs will allow us to make ±600 scraps per hour using 1gb of ram.
 Thus, the most efficient should be something like 12 tabs, but using 16 tabs is nearly equally efficient while being considerably faster for the end-user.